olekbaran/its-friday/README.md

 - #### `ping`

-  Simple method to check if we have communication with the BOT.
+  A Simple method to check if we have communication with the BOT.

 - #### `pong`